lumina-gov/graph-api/README.md

 4. Deploy with `cargo lambda deploy --env-file .env --enable-function-url lumina-rust-graph`

 5. You can now use the endpoint returned by the previous command.

-### Development

-1. Run `cargo lambda watch`

-2. You can now use the endpoint `http://localhost:9000/lambda-url/lumina-rust-graph/`

 ### Generate ORM

 1. Make sure you have libpg installed (on Gentoo, `emerge dev-db/postgresql`).

 2. Install diesel-cli with `cargo install diesel_cli --no-default-features --features postgres`.

-3. Run `diesel print-schema > src/graph/schema.rs`.
+3. Run `diesel print-schema > src/models/schema.rs`.